andy-appsumer/Testing/BlackBox.md

 - Or even your own custom Application.

 **Input &#10230; ![alt text][Black box] &#10230; Output**

-you can test these applications by just focusing on the inputs and outputs without knowing their internal code implementation.
+You can test these applications by just focusing on the inputs and outputs without knowing their internal code implementation.

 # Types of Black Box Testing
 There are many types of Black Box Testing but following are the prominent ones.